Cloud-SPAN/create-aws-instance-2-manage-instance/_episodes/01-create-aws-instance.md

 > These are the main steps you will follow to create your AWS instance based on the Cloud-SPAN AMI:
 >
 > 1. **Login to your (AWS) IAM user account**.\
-> You should use your IAM account for creating your instance and for allocating and using any other AWS  resources.
-(Your Root account should only be used for high-level admin tasks such as updating billing information.)
+> You should use your IAM user account, not your Root account, for creating your instance and for allocating and using any other AWS  resources.
 >
 > 2. **Create a login key pair to securely access your instance**.\
 > Access to your instance must be secured through encryption technology based on the matching of so called encrypted key files.
-You will create a pair of key files, one will be stored in your instance and the other one you will send it when accessing your instance to be matched with the first one.
-You can use a login key pair with as many instances as you want.
+You will create a pair of *key files*, one will be stored in your instance and the other will be stored on your computer.
 >
 > 3. **Create a security group**.\
 > A security group defines the communication channels/ports through which you can access your instance.
 You can use a security group with as many instances as you want.